Device & Data Encryption

 Where possible, devices should use ASU's Active Directory environment for key escrow.
 If this is not possible, the administrative or academic unit responsible for a device must establish and document a key escrow process to ensure authorized third-party access to encryption keys when necessary.

-- Disk encryption, basic information
+- Disk encryption and file encryption, basic information

 This document gives general information for end users.
 Start here if you're encrypting your home computer.